ppannji29/Construction_API/README.md

 - Click OK

 ## 🔧 Update Database Connection
 Ensure your `appsettings.Development.json` & `appsettings.json` file is configured correctly.
-Update the connection string as follows:
+Update the connection string with your local database:

 ```json
 {